A&W Logo

 A&W LogoA&W Logo PNG

-“The establishment offers food and drinks,” says the A&W logo.
-Everything you need for a hearty snack is on the counter.
-The emblem is concise and compact, like the menu and the time to prepare the order.
-The sign evokes a feeling of completeness and satisfaction.
+“The establishment offers food and drink,” reads the A&W logo.
+Everything you need for a hearty snack is on the counter.”
+The emblem is concise and compact, just like the menu and the time it takes to prepare an order.
+The sign evokes a sense of completion and satisfaction.

 A&W: Brand overview

-A&W is an American fast food restaurant franchise with over a century history.
-It offers its visitors burgers and fries and a very popular non-alcoholic and low-alcohol sweet root beer.
-The royalty pool includes 1,000 restaurants in the US, Canada, and Asia.
-The franchise is owned by the A&W franchisee group, which bought the franchise in 2011.
+A&W is an American franchise of fast-food restaurants with more than a century of history.
+It offers its customers hamburgers and fries, as well as the very popular non-alcoholic and low-alcoholic sweet root beer.
+The royalty pool includes 1,000 restaurants in the United States, Canada, and Asia.
+The franchise is owned by the A&W Franchisee Group, which acquired the franchise in 2011.

 Meaning and History